What do we mean by Creative Tourism?

 The Creative Tourism concept appeared in the 2000′s, and defined as a:

-This new way of discovering a foreign culture by experiencing it, has been growing increasingly for the last decade.
-Nowadays, the tourists no longer conform themselves in attending a traditional sightseeing tours, they need to feel involved into the destination’s daily life.
-They don’t want to be considered as “tourists”.
+This new way of discovering a foreign culture by experiencing it, has been growing for the last decade.
+Nowadays, the tourists no longer conform themselves in attending a traditional sightseeing tours, they need to feel involved into the destination’s daily life and to co-create their own experiences with the locals.

 – The Creative Tourism’s assets:

 Among the many virtues of the creative tourism, we can mention the following ones:

 - Adequacy to the new demand of the travelers eager to live unique experiences.

 - Diversification of the offers without any investment, just by optimizing existing intangible heritage.